Origin and mission

 What is the difference between the Commission and the Human Rights Tribunal?

 The Commission des droits de la personne et des droits de la jeunesse is the institution which promotes and upholds human rights and freedoms, the rights of youth and equal access to employment.
-As part of its mandate, the Commission may decide, in some cases, to bring a case before the Human Rights Tribunal.
+As part of its mandate, the Commission may decide, in some cases, to bring a case of discrimination, harassment or exploitation before the Human Rights Tribunal.

 The Human Rights Tribunal is an administrative court specializing in matters of discrimination, harassment, exploitation and equal access to employment programs.
 As such, it upholds the human rights protected by the Charter of Human Rights and Freedoms.